bobbytkc/Coursera-Capstone/CapstoneSlides.Rmd.md

 Results 2 and Conclusion
 ========================================================
-* Comparison of checkins by review scores also well within the error bars of each other.
+* Comparison of checkins by review scores also show they are not very different.

 ![plot of chunk unnamed-chunk-3](CapstoneSlides.Rmd-figure/unnamed-chunk-3-1.png)

-* The number of reviews did not change significantly in the 3 months before and after a yelp review.
+* The number of reviews did not change significantly in the 3 months before and after a yelp review, according to paired t tests.

 * Conclusion: Celebrity reviewers' individual reviews do not impact businesses more significantly than the average yelp review.